ORA

 FeatureFreePro

-Reasoning loops (critique, debate, research)
+Reasoning loops — critique, debate, research

-Cost tracking & budgets
+Cost tracking & per-run budgets

 JSON output for agents & pipelines